karmab/kcli/docs/index.rst

 *waittimeout*      0                                    Timeout when waiting for a vm to be ready.
 Default zero value means the wait wont timeout
 ================== ==================================== =====================================================================================================================================================================================================================================================================================================================

+You can refer to the sample file `all_parameters.yml <https://github.com/karmab/kcli/blob/main/samples/all_parameters.yml>`__ to see all those parameters in context

 Deploying Kubernetes/OpenShift clusters
 =======================================